Chorbat Valley: Geography

 In the early decades of the Jammu and Kashmir princely state, there was a Chorbat ilaqa (subdistrict) in the Baltistan wazarat (district).
-It stretched along the Shyok River valley from a village called Dou-U (Dawou) in the west to Chalunka in the east.
+It stretched along the Shyok River Valley from a village called Dou-U (Dawou) in the west to Chalunka in the east.

-Between the Chorbat village and the Chorbat La pass lies the Chorbat Lungpa valley.
-To the south of the Chorbat La pass, the Hanu valley carries a stream that flows down to join the Indus River near the village of Dah.
+Between the Chorbat village and the Chorbat La pass lies the Chorbat Lungpa Valley.
+To the south of the Chorbat La pass, the Hanu Valley carries a stream that flows down to join the Indus River near the village of Dah.
 The Chorbat Lungpa and Hanu valleys constituted the main route from Baltistan to Ladakh in the past.
 The villages in the Hanu valley as well as Dah are fortified, indicating that they experienced raids from Baltistan in the past.
 Being the main travel route between Baltistan and Leh, the route carried part of the Silk Road traffic, which enriched the people of Chorbat.

-The main populated areas in Chorbat are in the Shyok River valley, comprising some 13 villages in present-day Baltistan, and 5 villages in Indian-administered Ladakh.
-The area is said to have been originally settled by people from Ladakh.
-At present, the people display a mix of Ladakhi and Balti influences.

-Geographically, the wide valley of the Shyok river in "Lower Nubra" narrows to a mountain gorge near the Yagulung village.
+The valley is surrounded by high rising peaks of the Karakoram mountain range and the bank of the Shyok River.
+The climate is hard with little rain and extremely cold winters due to proximity to Siachen Glacier and other peaks and glaciers.
+Geographically, the wide valley of the Shyok River in "Lower Nubra" narrows to a mountain gorge near the Yagulung village.
 The Shyok flows through the gorge until Khaplu, where the valley widens again.
-A string of villages dot this gorge, wherever possible along the banks of the river: Bogdang, Chalunka, Turtuk, Tyakshi, and Thang on the Indian side of the Line of Control; Frano, Siari, Piun, Siksa, Hassanabad, Marcha, Lunkha, and Dawou on the Pakistani side.
+A string of villages dot this gorge, wherever possible along the banks of the river.
+The main populated areas in Chorbat are in the Shyok River Valley, comprising some 13 villages in present-day Baltistan, and 5 villages in Indian-administered Ladakh.
+In Pakistan, these villages are Dawou, Marcha, Kuwas, Siksa, Hassanabad, Partuk, Piun, Kalaan, Sukhmos, Chhowar, Thongmus, Siari, and Frano.
+In India, they are Bogdang, Chalunka, Turtuk, Tyakshi, and Thang.
 The folklore includes all these villages in Chorbat.

-The valley is surrounded by high rising peaks of the Karakoram mountain range and the bank the Shyok River.
-The climate is hard with little rain and extremely cold winters due to proximity to Siachen Glacier and other peaks and glaciers.